With training camp now under way, here's a look at how the Eagles' final 53-man roster could pan out:

 Injuries have had an impact here, too.
 But it would be surprising if these five players aren't on the team.
 Ifeanyi Momah and Arrelious Benn could force Chip Kelly to go with six wideouts and just three backs, though.

 Ertz should continue his ascent to the No. 1 slot here, but Celek’s completeness as a blocker and receiver make him tough to write off.
 It wouldn’t be shocking if somebody (Emil Igwenagu?) persuaded Kelly to move on from Casey, who probably wonders why he signed in Philadelphia last year.

 OFFENSIVE LINE (10)

 That seems like a lot of safeties, but Maragos was signed for special teams, and the coaches like Reynolds enough to carry the fifth-round pick as he develops.
-Johnson has looked sharp since returning from his arrest-related time off at the start of camp.
+Keelan Johnson has looked sharp and could force himself into the mix.

 Carroll's hamstring injury has hampered his ability to challenge Williams and Fletcher for a starting job.
 He is still in the picture, though, as a veteran and quality special teamer.
 Watkins gets the draft-pick bump, but Roc Carmichael and Curtis Marsh are still in the mix, as well.
 If either really came on strong, things could get interesting.

 These three mainstays all figure to be back.
 Henery has done all the kicking in games because rookie Carey Spear simply hasn't shown enough in practice to warrant the playing time.
 Jones and Dorenbos are competing only with themselves.